Games Genie

 The ultimate couples game - literally designed around two people working through relationship challenges

-It Takes Two is a playful, story-driven adventure built entirely around two people learning to work together again.
-Every level forces partners to rely on each other, whether that’s timing jumps, combining gadgets, or talking through puzzles.
-That constant cooperation makes it feel like a relationship workshop disguised as a game, which is exactly why it ranks first.
-The pacing stays upbeat and varied, keeping things fun instead of draining.
-Some scenes about relationship conflict may hit close to home, so it’s best for couples comfortable with those themes who want both laughs and emotional moments.
+It Takes Two is a story-driven adventure built entirely around two people relearning how to work together.
+Every level forces partners to rely on each other—timing jumps, combining gadgets, talking through puzzles—so cooperation is never optional.
+That constant mutual dependency is why it ranks first here; no other Switch co-op game ties its mechanics this tightly to its theme.
+Pacing stays upbeat and varied, keeping things fun rather than draining.
+Some scenes about relationship conflict may hit close to home, so it suits couples who are comfortable with emotional themes and want both laughs and genuine connection.

 Our Rating